warmsound/crystal-face/README.md

 - Made Complications an optional item, disabled by default since some watches are not reading them properly.
 Settable through Settings
 - Adjusted the touch points around the Fields, Indicators and Goals value.
 - Increased the size of the touchpoints as the number of Fields on screen decreases (ie, smallest touchpoint boxes sizes are when three Fields are displayed side by side and the largest touchpoint box is when only one field is dislayed).
 Doesn't apply to Indicators, just Fields.
-- Fixed a few crashes reported through the Error Reporting Application (ERA)
+- Fixed a few crashes reported through the Error Reporting Application (ERA) including a crash when Theme color override was invalid.
+If the color stays to what the selected Theme color is, it's because your override is invalid

 ### 2.17.1
 - Fixed a crash when Complications were received while leaving Always On Display mode